 On this page:

 The Eastern coyote expanded its range north and east into Maine in the 1930s, slipping into the niche that wolves once occupied as the largest canine predator.
 These intelligent and adaptable animals now occupy almost every conceivable habitat type, from open agricultural country to dense forest to downtown urban areas.
-Despite continued human encroachment and negative public attitudes towards coyotes, the species has maintained its numbers.
+Despite continued human encroachment and mixed public attitudes towards coyotes, the species has maintained its numbers.
 Biologists estimate that at least 12,000 coyotes are living in Maine.

 The female coyote digs her own den under an uprooted tree, log or thicket, or, she may use a cave, hollow log, or storm drain, or take over and enlarge another mammal's burrow.
 The den typically has an entrance one to two feet across, a main chamber five to 15 feet long, and a terminal chamber.
 Coyotes usually have several dens and move from one to the other, minimizing the risk that a den containing young will be detected.
 These moves also help to prevent an accumulation of fleas and other parasites, urine, droppings and food refuse.
 Coyotes may use the same dens year after year or make new dens in the same area.